 This is why the material used for a cooling bed is so important.
 Water and gel-based beds are great for keeping your dog cool, as they are highly conductive and heat transfer happens quickly (assuming they are cooler than your dog).
 They are also faster to cool down when your dog gets up than a regular bed.

 Tip: Want a faster way to cool down your dog?
 Take a look at my list of the best plastic dog pools.

 Types of Summer Cooling Dog Beds

 The most important decision when buying a cooling bed or mattress is which type to buy.
 There are several different types, so the right option depends on your budget and dog’s requirements.

-It's important to note that cooled beds are not orthopedic, such as these products, so they don't support the hips and shoulders.
-If your dog has joint problems, a memory foam bed (see here) is a more comfortable option - but may be prone to overheating.
+It’s important to note that cooled beds don’t contain supportive foam, such as these products, so they don’t support the hips and shoulders like an orthopedic dog bed.
+If your dog has joint problems, a memory foam dog bed (see here) is a more comfortable option – but may be prone to overheating.
 Gel-infused memory foam can help reduce sleeping temperature though.

 Note: Despite most beds being labelled as “non-toxic,” some dogs may still have a reaction if they ingest the gel.
 This is why I only recommend supervised use of a gel mat – especially if your dog is a chewer.

 There are plenty of dog cooling beds available, but not all are worth buying.
-Here are my top 5 picks based on cooling power, price, durability and quality.
+Here are my top 5 picks based on temperature, price, durability and quality.

 |#1||Arf Pets Self-Cooling Mat||Gel-based and excellent cooling power||$$$|